Krakow Info

 Polish folklore.
 Other European folklore.
 The folklore of Africa, the Americas and Asia.
 It’s Poland’s biggest ethnographic museum with the world’s largest collection of Polish national costumes.

-University Museum, Aviation Museum, Museum of Natural History, Jewish Museum, Stanislaw Wyspianski Museum, Jan Matejko's House, Jozef Mehoffer's House, Pharmacy Museum, Photography Museum, Gallery of Old Japanese Art, Cathedral Museum, Geology Museum, Hipolitow House, Zoology Museum, Museum of Municipal Engineering, Young Poland’s ‘Rydlowka’ Museum, Home Army Museum, Museum of Krakow Theater, Dom Slaski, Remembrance Museum, Celestat
+University Museum, Schindler's Factory, Museum of Natural History, Jewish Museum, Stanislaw Wyspianski Museum, Jan Matejko's House, Jozef Mehoffer's House, Pharmacy Museum, Photography Museum, Manggha Museum, Cathedral Museum, Geology Museum, Hipolitow House, Zoology Museum, Museum of Municipal Engineering, Stained Glass Museum, Home Army Museum, Museum of Krakow Theater, Remembrance Museum, Celestat

 Krakow Info HOME PAGE